Jonty Usborne: Life and career

 In April 2014, Usborne was elected to the positions of station manager of University Radio Bath and deputy events officer of the Student Radio Association; the following month, he set up and ran the first fully-visualised edition of the Student Radio Chart Show.
 In October, Usborne was named as one of the Radio Academy's "30 Under 30" of the year.
 In March 2015, he spoke at that year's Radiodays Europe conference in Milan on the future of radio, and in May was elected to the position of chair of the Student Radio Association.
 In July he was elected to the trustee board of the Radio Academy, and in November was awarded gold for Best Technical Achievement for a third time at the 2015 Student Radio Awards.

 After graduating from Bath in June 2016, Usborne joined the media playout department at the BBC as a graduate software engineer, and began developing their online web media player.
+During 2017, he worked to integrate Audiogram Generator—a speech-to-text tool designed by the New York radio station WNYC—into the BBC's social media platforms to subtitle autoplaying short-form videos.
+The following year, Usborne joined YouTube as a partner technology manager, before being promoted to product manager in 2021 and then to head of product design in 2023.
+He stepped down from the trustee board of the Radio Academy in early 2019.
+In September 2023, Usborne went viral on Twitter when he posted a screenshot of a message that he had received on the gay social networking service Grindr that inquired about his career as a product manager at Google.
+Amused, Usborne captioned the image: "LinkedIn is so 2022".
+As of 2026, the post has been viewed more than 1.9 million times, and received over 37 thousand likes and 2.6 thousand retweets.